• Skip to main content

 bowl of boston baked beans with bacon on top

-Ingredients for Boston Baked Beans
+Ingredients for Boston baked beans

 Onion and garlic flavor the beans, alongside a couple of tablespoons of brown sugar and unsulfered molasses.
 Do NOT use blackstrap molasses, as it's incredibly bitter and will not deliver the same rich flavor.

-I prefer using a blend of canned diced tomatoes and ketchup in my baked beans to prevent them from being too sweet.
+I prefer using a blend of canned diced tomatoes and ketchup in my baked beans recipe to prevent them from being too sweet.

-However, you can add up to â…›th teaspoon for an even richer and sweeter flavor.
+However, you can add up to ⅛th teaspoon of ground cloves for an even richer and sweeter flavor.
 I'd suggest everyone start with a pinch and then add more to the next batch if desired.

-Authentic Boston Baked Beans ingredients include:
+Authentic Boston baked beans ingredients include:

 ingredients for Boston baked beans

-Step 1: Heat a 6-quart Emile Henry Ceramic Dutch oven or other Dutch oven over medium heat.
+Step 1: Heat a 6-quart Emile Henry ceramic Dutch oven or other Dutch oven over medium heat.

 Step 2: Add the bacon and cook, stirring often, until it is just crisp and fat is rendered.
 Remove the bacon to a bowl using a slotted spoon.